Schedule an appointment to meet with the Center for Global and Career Services about your area of interest.

 Students are introduced to and explore learning strategies in the following core areas: metacognition, self-regulation, active and engaged learning, critical thinking and reasoning, receptive and expressive language.
 Students will create an educational plan, outlining: personal and academic long-term goals, semester goals, learning strengths, challenges, and strategies.
 The faculty mentor and student collaborate on evaluating student progress towards these goals throughout the semester, culminating in a reflective student paper and faculty report, which outlines individualized recommendations for the PAL 1200, the second course in the sequence.

-This course builds on the learning insights and strategies developed in PAL 1190 while facilitating increasing independence and strategic learning in the areas of metacognition, self-regulation, critical thinking and reasoning, receptive and expressive language, and decision making.
-Students will revise their PAL 1190 educational plans, incorporating lessons learned in the previous semester as well as taking into account the current semester's course expectations.
-The faculty mentor and student collaboratively evaluate student progress towards these goals throughout the semester, culminating in a reflective student paper and faculty report.
+This course extends the learning insights and strategies acquired in PAL 1190, fostering greater independence and strategic learning in metacognition, self-regulation, critical thinking and reasoning, receptive and expressive language, and decision making.
+Students will refine their PAL 1190 educational plans, integrating lessons from the prior semester and adapting to the current semester's course requirements.
+PAL faculty and students jointly assess progress toward these objectives throughout the semester, culminating in a reflective student paper and faculty report.

 PAL 1195 - Connections to Learning